scalikejdbc/scalikejdbc.github.io/source/documentation/2.x/connection-pool.html.md

 You can replace ConnectionPool settings safely on runtime.

-The old pool won't be abandoned until all the borrwoed connections are closed.
+The old pool won't be abandoned until all the borrowed connections are closed.

 ```scala
 def doSomething = {